Professional Development Diversity Travel Award

 Travel awards are given on the basis of merit, and are intended to partially reimburse transportation, lodging, and membership expenses.
-The maximum grant award is $750.
+The maximum grant award is $1,000 domestic, $1,500 international.
 The Kearns Travel Award is funded by Arts, Sciences and Engineering.
 The awards committee makes final decisions concerning all awards.
 Not all students who complete the application will receive funding.
 After attendance at the conference/professional development event, awardees must submit a Finalized Expense Report and a 1-page description of the conference experience that highlights major points, techniques learned, and benefits of the experience.

 Travel Award Guidelines

 - Travel awards are granted by the committee based on the strength of the recommendation, application, and the nature of the conference being considered for attendance.

 - The applying student must be an enrolled, matriculated graduate student in good academic standing in the Arts, Sciences and Engineering at UR both at the time of application and at the time of travel.